MrGaytan/MrGaytan.github.io/about.md

 ---

 <p class="message">
   My name is Israel Gaytán.
-Im'm a Software Developer any and frustrated Graphic Designer.
+I'm an ordinary Software Developer and frustrated Graphic Designer.
 Welcome to the place where there is almost always good things.
 </p>

 Come in and enjoy the ride through this site.
 You will see some interesting things, unfinished projects and the attempt to make a good blog that will not progress much.